vento007/tiny_db/README.md

 - Concurrent operations (if applicable)
 - Resource cleanup (especially with JsonStorage)

-Thank you for contributing to tiny_db!
+Thank you for contributing to Tiny DB!
 <br>

 ---